Celiac disease

 Coexisting Diseases and Conditions

-This article, published in the peer-reviewed journal Nutrients, details a review of skin conditions seen in children with celiac disease.
+This article, published in the peer-reviewed journal Nutrients, reviews skin conditions observed in children with celiac disease.
 Some key takeaways include:

-Dermatitis Herpetiformis: is a skin manifestation of celiac disease that causes an itchy, burning rash.
+Dermatitis Herpetiformis : A skin manifestation of celiac disease that causes an itchy, burning rash.
 It is mostly seen in adult patients with celiac disease, with the average onset occurring between 30-40 years of age.
 It resolves itself with the removal of gluten from the diet, and typically only flares upon gluten ingestion.

-Other coexisting diseases and conditions include type 1 diabetes, pernicious anemia, osteoporosis (loss of bone density)/osteomalacia (bone softening), hyposplenism (limited/reduced spleen function), Sjögren’s syndrome, autoimmune thyroid disorders, connective tissue disease, IgA deficiency, Postural Orthostatic Tachia Cardiac Syndrome (POTS), and liver and biliary tract disorders.
+Other coexisting diseases and conditions include type 1 diabetes, pernicious anemia, osteoporosis (loss of bone density)/osteomalacia (bone softening), hyposplenism (limited/reduced spleen function), Sjögren’s syndrome, autoimmune thyroid disorders, connective tissue disease, IgA deficiency, Postural Orthostatic Tachycardia Syndrome (POTS), and liver and biliary tract disorders.

 Risk Factors and Prevalence